olsoma13/reMarkable_Tools/README.md

 **Note:** Re-deploy with each ReMarkable software update.
 _todo: add splash screen config.
 (Basically the same as Templates, just different files and paths!)_

 1. Edit `config.json.template` to update the pertinent values in the `RM_customize` block.
-Rename as `config.json` in the same directory.
+Rename as `config.json` in the same directory
 2. Create PNG and SVG versions of the templates.
-Tablet native resolution: Native resolution - 1872x1404 @ 226dpi (Set palette size to that custom size and used 160 dpi in LucidChart<https://lucidchart.com> for export)
+Tablet native resolution: 1872x1404 @ 226dpi (Set palette size to that custom size and used 160 dpi in LucidChart<https://lucidchart.com> for export)
 3. Save template files to `/Templates` directory
 4. Modify the `templates.json` document in the same directory
-5. Execute `RM_customize.py` in the virtualized environment.
+5. Execute `RM_customize.py` in the virtualized environment

 ### REST-based push to RM

-_todo: Building a REST API to convert a webpage to PDF using Python pdfkit <https://pypi.org/project/pdfkit/> & rmapy <https://rmapy.readthedocs.io/en/latest/quickstart.html>_
+_todo: Build a REST API to convert a webpage to PDF using Python pdfkit <https://pypi.org/project/pdfkit/> & rmapy <https://rmapy.readthedocs.io/en/latest/quickstart.html>_

 ### Notes for Getting DRM protected ePub books on my ReMarkable